greenwyrt/plover2CAT/docs/reference/menu.md

 - Add Custom Dict: Add a custom dictionary to the transcript.
 See  [transcript dictionaries](#transcript-dictionaries) for details.
 - Remove Transcript Dictionary: Removes a loaded transcript dictionary.
 This will remove both from the Plover instance and the configuration file, but not delete the actual file.
+- Transcript Suggestions: analyze a transcript for common words and phrases to add to dictionary

+### The Tools Menu

+- Find/Replace Pane: Shows Find and Replace pane if hidden.
+- Spellcheck: Shows Spellcheck pane if hidden
+- Steno Search: Shows Steno Search pane if hidden

 ### The View Menu